Liam3200/Wordle/README.md

 I also included a .zip file if someone wants to download the project

-JAR file now avalible if someone wants to run the game with downloading the project files
+JAR file now avalible if someone wants to run the game without downloading the project files